Irans Ahmadinejad Submits Name For Presidential Poll - UrduPoint

 Iran's Ahmadinejad Submits Name For Presidential Poll

-The 64-year-old populist was applauded by several dozen supporters as he arrived at the interior ministry to submit his application.

-"Millions of people across the country have invited me to stand for election, and even ordered me to come here to register, placing a heavy responsibility on my shoulders," Ahmadinejad said.
+"Millions of people across the country have invited me to stand for election, and even ordered me to come here to register, placing a heavy responsibility on my shoulders," Ahmadinejad said, speaking after he submitted his application to the interior ministry.

 The build-up to June 18 polls comes as Iran and world powers wrangle over reviving a 2015 nuclear accord, from which the US withdrew unilaterally in 2018, reimposing crippling sanctions.